QuadRank: Engineering a High Throughput Rank: BiRank

 \parag{Queries.} A query for position \(q\) first determines the superblock \(i_q = \lfloor q/S\rfloor\) and block \(j_q = \lfloor q/B\rfloor\).
 Then, we compute the rank of the middle of the block as \(\rank(j\cdot B+240) = 2^{11}\cdot s_{i_q} + b_{j_q}\).
 We then make a case distinction on whether \(q\) lies left or right of the middle of its block to determine the final value

-In code, we popcount up to 256 bits: either a suffix of the first half, or a prefix of the second half.
-The conditional negation is optimized to a branchless \texttt{cmov} instruction.
+In code, we popcount up to 256 bits (lines 15 and 18): either a suffix of the first half, or a prefix of the second half.
+The conditional negation (line 20) is optimized to a branchless \texttt{cmov} instruction.

 \parag{Masking.} Instead of a for loop over the 64-bit words in the block and bit-shifting, we prefer a branchless technique that always covers the full 256 bits.
-Uncounted bits are masked out via a 256-bit mask that is precomputed for each \(0\leq (q\bmod B)< 512\), again following \cite{engineering-rank}.
+Uncounted bits are masked out (line 18) via a 256-bit mask that is precomputed (line 11) for each \(0\leq (q\bmod B)< 512\), again following \cite{engineering-rank}.
 These are simply stored as a 16 KiB array \texttt{[u256; 512]}, which fits in a typical 32 KiB L1 cache.

 \parag{Prefetching.} In order to facilitate efficient batching algorithms (see \cref{fm-index}), we provide a \texttt{prefetch(q)} function that starts loading the two cache lines containing \(s_{\lfloor q/S\rfloor}\) and \(b_{\lfloor q/B\rfloor}\) that are needed for \(\rank(q)\).
-We prefetch into all levels of the cache hierarchy.
+For simplicity and reliability, we prefetch into all levels of the cache hierarchy.

+\parag{Parallel construction.} The parallel construction algorithm used for both BiRank and QuadRank builds on the \texttt{rayon} crate.
+First, we count the number of 1-bits in each superblock, which is trivial to parallelize.
+Then, we take a prefix sum over these counts in a (non-parallel) linear pass, so that we know the number of 1-bits preceding each superblock.
+This then allows us to fully construct all superblocks (and their contained blocks) in parallel.